opixelum/brain-disk-gitbook/docs/languages/php.md

         public string $lastName
-        public readonly string $birthDate // can be set only in constructor public ?string $email = null // optional attribute ) {}
+        public readonly string $birthDate // can be set only in constructor public ?string $email = null // optional attribute private string $password // can be set only in class ) {}
 }
  ```